warmsound/crystal-face/README.md

 ### 2.6.2
 - Disables background services for watch that doesn't support it.
 Features that won't work without background services are Weather, sunrise/sunset and Tesla Info.

+### 2.6.1
+- Better handling of errors and can now refresh an access token through…

+### 2.6.0
+- Added a Tesla battery level as an indicator which is activated by choosing the indicator 'Tesla Info'.
+If the vehicle is awake, it will display the battery charge level as a percentage, followed by a '+' sign if it's being actively charged.
+It will also cycle to P on/off for the Preconditioning Status, S on/off for Sentry Status and the vehicle's inside temperature.
+If the car is asleep, a 's' will be displayed after the battery level and it will only cycle between that and P on/off.
+If an error is received from the car, it will be displayed in pink instead of the battery level.
+Scan interval is the standard 5 minutes so give it at least 15 minutes at start to get the access to the car and poll its status.

+  You'll need to generate at least a refresh token and enter it in the watch face parameter to give access to your vehicle status.
+You can get a token through online services or phone apps like Tesla Token.
+If you give it also an access token, the refresh time before capturing data will be decreased by 5 minutes.
+Make sure your vehicle is awake for at least 15 minutes when you first launch the watch with the token set so it can connect to it.
+It will NOT wake the vehicle to retrieve any of the info and it does NOT prevent the vehicle from falling asleep.

+### 2.5.x
+- Added PulseOx as a data field

 See https://apps.garmin.com/en-US/apps/9fd04d09-8c80-4c81-9257-17cfa0f0081b for previous changes made by Pixel Pathos